akka/akka/akka-docs/rst/java/untyped-actors.rst

 This variant of the :meth:`become` method is useful for many different things, such as to implement a Finite State Machine (FSM).
-It will replace the current behavior (i.e. the top of the behavior stack), which means that :meth:`unbecome` is not called, instead always the next behavior is explicitly installed.
+It will replace the current behavior (i.e. the top of the behavior stack), which means that you do not use :meth:`unbecome`, instead always the next behavior is explicitly installed.

 The other way of using :meth:`become` does not replace but add to the top of the behavior stack.
 In this case care must be taken to ensure that the number